-Your child knows how to swim, so he or she doesn't need to take swimming lessons anymore, right?
+Your child knows how to swim, so he or she doesn't need to take swim lessons anymore, right?
 Nope!
-Just because your little one knows how to hold their breath underwater and do some swim strokes doesn't mean he or she won't benefit from continuing swimming lessons at Goldfish Swim School!
+Just because your little one knows how to hold their breath underwater and do some swim strokes doesn't mean he or she won't benefit from continuing swim lessons at Goldfish Swim School!

 Being a stronger, safer swimmer

 There will be a time when your child is not being watched intently while swimming.
 Maybe it will be at a birthday party when you're not there.
 Or maybe it will be a summer day at the beach.